gencosoft/fullstackstripe/stripe-vue-express/api/README.md

 $ npm start
 ```

-You should see the following output
+You should see the following output in your terminal.

 ✔️ API is up and running at http://localhost:3000